Spiral (Suzuki novel): Plot

 Ando Mitsuo, a coroner still struggling with his son's death, is assigned to do the autopsy of his old classmate Ryūji Takayama.
 He and his colleague, Miyashita, find a tumor in Ryūji's heart, believed to be the cause of his death.
 Puzzled as the tumor appears similar to smallpox (which was eradicated in 1979), Ando completes the autopsy and, upon finding a newspaper poking through a suture, is reminded of Ryūji's cryptography hobby.
-Finding the newspaper numbers interesting, he decodes them and discovers that they spell "RING", perplexing Ando.
+Finding the newspaper numbers interesting, he decodes them and discovers they spell "RING", which perplexes Ando.

-While searching for the message's meaning, Ando meets Mai Takano, Ryūji's assistant and lover.
+While searching for the message's meaning, Ando meets Mai Takano, Ryūji's assistant and friend.
 Mai mentions a videotape that Ryūji watched before dying and believes that it is connected to his death.
 Learning of Kazuyuki Asakawa, Ryūji's friend, Ando considers speaking to him, only to learn that Asakawa and his family were involved in a car accident, leaving Kazuyuki Asakawa the sole survivor and catatonic.
-Ando realizes that the wife and child were dead well before the car crashed and that a tape recorder and word processor were in the vehicle.
+Ando realizes that the wife and child were dead well before the car crashed, and that a tape recorder and word processor were in the vehicle.

 After losing contact with Mai, Ando goes to her seemingly abandoned condominium.
 He finds what he believes to be a copy of the supposedly cursed videotape, albeit almost entirely overwritten, and thinks an unknown entity is hiding somewhere in the condo.
 Learning that Asakawa's tape deck and word processor went to his next of kin, Ando retrieves the word processor from his brother and copies the files.

 Finding a document about the videotape, Ando reads that the curse spreads through a tape and can only be stopped by copying and sharing it with someone else.
 Despite dismissing the documents as pseudoscientific, Ando and Miyashita continue reading and discover that the Ring Virus started with the murder of psychic Sadako Yamamura.
-Additionally, Miyashita soon learns that a virus connects all of the victims and comes in two forms: a ring-shaped virus that kills the host, and a broken version of the same virus (similar to a sperm cell) which is dormant.
+Additionally, Miyashita soon learns that a virus connects all of the victims and comes in two forms: a ring-shaped virus that kills the host, and a broken version of the same virus (similar to a sperm cell), which is dormant.